Classes & Volunteering

 All classes are held at the Tiburon Police Station (1155 Tiburon Boulevard) unless otherwise noted.
 Please register by calling (415)789-7386 or email email@example.com.

-All in-person classes are currently postponed due to the COVID-19 pandemic.
-Check back here soon for a virtual Get Ready class.
+All in-person classes are currently postponed due to the COVID-19 pandemic, but you can still Get Ready.
+Watch a virtual Get Ready Class here (YouTube).

 Self-Study Home Course